 Therapy can be very helpful for an individual with suicidal thoughts.
 Hopeless feelings can be improved when viewed from different perspectives and a therapist can offer those insights.
 Support from friends, family, and groups can be helpful for continued connection and encouragement both during and after therapy.

-Please know that the National Suicide Prevention Lifeline is available 24 hours a day to discuss any immediate concerns about suicide.
-If you or someone you know may be at risk, do not hesitate to call them at (800) 273-8255.
+Please know that the 988 Suicide and Crisis Lifeline is available 24 hours a day to discuss any immediate concerns about suicide.
+If you or someone you know may be at risk, do not hesitate to call them at (800) 273-8255 – or by calling using the new national phone short dialing code: 988.

 Would you like to discuss treatment options for Suicidal Ideation?